CrossRealms/Splunk-3CX-App/README.md

 * On the New Connection page, complete the following fields:
   * Connection Name: 3CX
   * Identity: Choose the identity 3CX Created in first step.
-  * Connection Type: Postgress
+  * Connection Type: Postgres
   * Timezone: Select Timezone if required.
   * Host: Host of 3CX
-  * Port: Port of postgress database from 3CX system.
-(Defaults to 5480)
+  * Port: Port of postgres database from 3CX system.
+(Defaults to 5480 or try 5432)
   * Default Database: database_single (Default database for 3CX system)
   * Click on Save.

 * Download the Splunk App For 3CX and extract the archive.
 * From `default` directory of this App, copy the `db_inputs.conf.template` file to $SPLUNK_HOME/etc/apps/splunk_app_db_connect/local/db_inputs.conf
 * Open the file in editor, in the `default` stanza replace the host value with the hostname you want to add for your forwarder.
+* Also update the date and time for tail_rising_column_init_ckpt_value parameter in all the inputs based on how long in the past you want to backfill the data.
+  * Please use `YY-mm-dd HH:MM:SS.000` date-time format.
+  * Example: `tail_rising_column_init_ckpt_value = {"value":"2021-09-21 00:00:00.000","columnType":93}`
+  * Please do not go long in the past as all queries will timed-out and you will never be able to collect the data.
 * Restart the Splunk.